Post Malone: 2023: The Diamond Collection and Austin

-2024–present: F-1 Trillion and upcoming seventh studio album
+2024–present: F-1 Trillion and The Eternal Buzz

 On February 11, 2024, Malone performed "America the Beautiful" at the Super Bowl LVIII.
 On February 5, the track list for Taylor Swift's eleventh studio album, The Tortured Poets Department, was revealed via her social media accounts, featuring Malone on the first track, "Fortnight".
 He later posted on his social media supporting this.
 The album was released on April 19, 2024, with "Fortnight" being chosen as the lead single and the music video being released later that day.
 On the day of its release, "Fortnight" set the single-day streaming record for any song on Spotify, surpassing the all-time peak previously held by Mariah Carey's song "All I Want for Christmas Is You" (1994).

 On March 29, Malone was featured on the track "Levii's Jeans" off Beyoncé's eighth studio album, Cowboy Carter.
 On May 2, 2024, Malone announced his next single, entitled "I Had Some Help" (featuring Morgan Wallen), which released on May 10.
 The song earned 167 first-week adds at country radio, making it the second song in history to clear the panel in its first week after Garth Brooks in 1997 with "Longneck Bottle".
 It also broke Spotify's single-day country streaming record with nearly 14 million streams, debuted at No. 1 on the streaming platform's Global Daily chart and became its top male collaboration debut of all time, in addition to topping Apple Music's Global chart and Pandora's Top Thumb Hundred chart, upon release.
 It debuted at No. 18 on the Billboard Country Airplay chart.